PRE-DEPARTURE INFORMATION EAST AFRICA Please read carefully!

 HEALTH AND HYGIENE

 Being ill when travelling is no one’s idea of fun and the good health of the group depends on everyone being conscious of their own hygiene and of taking sensible precautions.
 Regardless of any inoculations you may have it is not unusual for some people to have a bit of stomach upset in their first few days in Africa.
 This is often just a reaction to a new environment and different foods and one usually recovers after a day or so.
-If symptoms persist, or are of an extreme nature, you should inform the tour leader who will assist you to seek medical advice.
-As you are no doubt aware, there is a very high incidence of sexually transmitted diseases, especially AIDS, in many areas of Africa.
+If symptoms persist, or are of an extreme nature, you should inform Andy who will assist you to seek medical advice.
+As you are no doubt aware, there is a very high incidence of sexually transmitted diseases, especially Aids, in many areas of Africa.
 We also warn you against buying or using illicit or illegal drugs.
 They are just as illegal in Africa as they are at home and punishments are severe.

 Travel insurance is mandatory for all passengers.
-You should look for a comprehensive policy to cover you for health, accident, repatriation, cancellation, loss of belongings, documents and money etc. Your policy should be issued to cover you for cancellation once you have paid for your trip, and the dates must cover you for your entire trip, ie. until you land back in your home country.
+You should look for a comprehensive policy to cover you for health, accident, repatriation, cancellation, loss of belongings, your documents and money etc. Your policy should be issued to cover you for cancellation once you have paid for your trip, and the dates must cover you for your entire trip, ie. until you land back in your home country.

 Security is of prime concern wherever you may travel and Africa is no exception.
-Please do not bring any unnecessary valuables such as jewellery or expensive watches.
+Please do not bring any unnecessary valuables (eg. expensive jewellery).
 We strongly advise using a money belt which can be worn comfortably under your clothing.
 Please also take extra care if travelling alone before or after your tour.
 We suggest you photocopy your passport, and keep a copy separate from the originals - or leave a copy with a friend at home - as it may be very helpful in the event of its loss.
 Our overland truck has a lockable safe for passengers' cash, passport etc. You are most welcome to make use of this free facility but please be aware that whilst all care will be exercised, The Safari Co cannot accept responsibility for anything lost or stolen from the truck safe or left on the vehicle.

 LOCAL LAWS AND CUSTOMS